pnovotny/selenium-grid-ansible/README.md

     hub_port: 4444

     # Node variables:
-    # (these can be set specifically for a particullar group or host)
+    # (these can be set specifically for a particular group or host)
     nodes: 8
     browser_capabilities:
       -